tentacode-classroom/postgresql_-2018-05-02-julien-thomas/README.md

 2. Run `./scripts/pg_admin_install`
 3. Download and setup your client with [Official documentation](https://www.pgadmin.org/download/) or use [this](https://askubuntu.com/questions/831262/how-to-install-pgadmin-4-in-desktop-mode-on-ubuntu) thread to install it in your debian distribution.

+## Populate raw

+To populate the database with imports downloaded before, you just need to launch `./scripts/populate_events` script.

+## Create views

+To create view you just need to launch `./scripts/create_views` script.

 ## Backups

-To backup...
+To backup the data of the database `github_events` with it's roles, you just need to launch `./scripts/backup` script.

-For more informations, you can read our short documentation [here](https://github.com/tentacode-classroom/postgresql_-2018-05-02-julien-thomas/blob/master/doc/backup_restore.md)
+For more informations about backup, you can read our short documentation [here](https://github.com/tentacode-classroom/postgresql_-2018-05-02-julien-thomas/blob/master/doc/backup_restore.md)